grouparoo/grouparoo/cli/README.md

 _The Grouparoo project generator_

-This package is released as `grouparoo` (no namespace) on NPM.
-It is used to generate new Grouparoo projects.
+This package is released as `grouparoo` on NPM.
+It is used to generate and update Grouparoo projects.

 ## Installation